MWloszek/dynamixfrontend.github.io/README.md

 ### Media Queries
 DynamiX sites are built responsively, not by any defined breakpoint.
 Our philosophy is that our sites should look great on any sized screen.

+* Media queries are written as `@media screen and` then the width/height property
 * Media queries are nested within the property:

 **EXAMPLE**
 ```
 .feature-wrapper {
 	width: 50%;

 	@media screen and (max-width: 767px) {
 		width: 100%;
 	}